Medical Operations - Advanced medical procedures - UNITAF Force Manual (FM)

 After identifying a patient with no heart rate

-1. Perform CPR for at least 30 seconds
+1. Perform CPR for at least 2 minutes (or 30 seconds as a medic)

 2. Check pulse